joanedens/DS-Course4-Python/README.md

     * else
     * finally
   - PY0101EN-3-5 Objects and Classes
     * Not sure learned what was supposed to here.
-After being given tons of examples of "create objects with these two attributes and a function to use to modify one of those two attributes," we were given an exercise to create a class based on manipulating and filtering text.
-Ah, so we can include arguments in the initializaton...
-Wound up looking at the solution to see how.
+After being given tons of examples of "create objects with these two attribute variables and a function to use to modify one of the variables."
+Then we were given a complex exercise to create a class based on manipulating and filtering text...
     * Will see if can work with what stuck in brain to move forward.
 If not, will have to go find another tutorial to fill in the blanks.
 Not helpful.
     * Objects & Classes
     * Creating classes